ausmartway/bitbucket-pipeline-oidc-with-vault/README.md

 ## Setup

 Create a [Bitbucket Cloud app password](https://support.atlassian.com/Bitbucket-cloud/docs/create-an-app-password/).
-This will be used to authenticate to Bitbucket Cloud.
+This will be used by terraform to authenticate to Bitbucket Cloud and configure reposity variables pointing where Vault is.
+These variables contains no secrets.
 Export the values into Bitbucket_USERNAME and Bitbucket_PASSWORD environment variables.

 Create a HCP Vault admin [token](https://learn.hashicorp.com/tutorials/vault/getting-started-token?in=vault/getting-started).
 Export the value into VAULT_TOKEN environment variable.
 Also setup VAULT_ADDR and VAULT_NAMESPACE environment variables.